White Sox vs. Athletics Player Props Betting Odds

 MLB Props Today: Chicago White Sox

-- The White Sox's Dylan Cease (5-6) will make his 27th start of the season.
+- The White Sox's Touki Toussaint (1-6) will make his 10th start of the season.

-- In 26 starts this season, he's earned a quality start in 10 of them.
+- None of Toussaint's nine starts this season have met the criteria for a quality start.

-- In 26 starts this season, Cease has lasted five or more innings 21 times, with an average of 5.3 innings per appearance.
+- Toussaint has made six starts of five or more innings in nine chances this season, and averages 4.2 frames when he pitches.

-- He has two appearances with no earned runs allowed in 26 chances this season.
+- He has three appearances this season with zero earned runs allowed out of his 13 chances this season.

 |Opponent